-This is part of series of articles focused on how to park aircraft on the ramp.
+This article is part of series, Aircraft Towing 101, dedicated to helping ground service personnel safely park aircraft on the ramp.

 Safety is for everyone at a fixed-base operator (FBO) and that includes anyone involved in aircraft towing, according to Pete Johnson, director of sales and service, Americas at Aero Specialties.
 He emphasizes eight important details crucial to safe towing operations.